nus-cs2103-AY2425S1/ip/README.md

     ```

 - **<u>Style Format</u>**
-    - Style files are in `config/checkstyle`
-    - We use `Spotless` for auto-formatting
+    - We use `Spotless` for auto-formatting, though it does not follow the CS2103T style exactly
     - ```
       .\gradlew applySpotless
       ```